-- 440 Since the ATS method extracts the outer contour of a shape, small holes inside the detected wake are automatically filled and do not affect the intersection-based centerline search (Fig. 13a).
-The current algorithm processes only the first continuous wake shape.
-Extending the centerline downstream requires a procedure to identify which of the small detected shapes actually belong to the far wake and the connection order.
-The former problem is more relevant for a lidar scan, which has less uniform background flow compared to the LES data. - Figure 13c compares the wake centerline and edges detected by the Gaussian and ATS methods.
+Figure 13c compares the wake centerline and edges detected by the Gaussian and ATS methods.
 Both methods perform well in the range of 1 < x/D < 10 and show good agreement on the same distance (Fig. 13c).
 Downstream (x/D > 10), the wake becomes weaker as it recovers to the free flow.
 If the wake deficit function becomes too flat to fit accurately, the fitting result may place the wake center incorrectly or overestimate the standard deviation and, consequently, the wake width.
 The ATS method detects only disconnected structures in the far wake.
-Nevertheless, those structures primarily lie within the wake edges - 450 detected by the Gaussian method.
+Nevertheless, those structures primarily lie within the wake edges detected by the Gaussian method.
 The Gaussian centerline also passes through the centers of the ATS-detected structures.
 A good agreement between methods can be explained by the fact that the ATS method searches for regions of high intensity, i.e., low wind speed.
 At the same time, the Gaussian method approximates a wake center at the point of high wake deficit, which also corresponds to low wind speed.

 Figure 13.
-Sample wake identification and characterization using idealized LES data. (a) Thresholded data overlaid with the contour of the wake shape; (b) thresholded data overlaid with the wake boundaries and centerline detected by the Gaussian method; (c) ATS and Gaussian wake detection results, overlaid.
+Sample wake identification and characterization using idealized LES data. (a) Thresholded data overlaid with the contour of the wake shape; (b) thresholded data overlaid with the wake boundaries and centerline detected by the Gaussian method; and (c) ATS and Gaussian wake detection results, overlaid.

-Overall, the Gaussian and ATS centerline search method show complimentary flaws.
-The Gaussian method may estimate the wake center correctly on a weak wake profile, but return a large standard deviation leading to an overestimation of the wake width.
+Overall, the Gaussian and ATS centerline search methods show complementary flaws.
+The Gaussian method may estimate the wake center correctly on a weak wake profile but returns a large standard deviation, leading to an overestimation of the wake width.
 The Gaussian method does not always interpret strong wake meandering correctly and mistakes a wake turn for a wide wake.
-On the contrary, the ATS method is capable to discern a complex wake shape, but has problems with the centerline detection if the wake shape is too irregular due to wake merging or mixing with noise.
+Conversely, the ATS method is capable of discerning a complex wake shape but has problems with the centerline detection if the wake shape is too irregular due to wake merging or mixing with noise.

-Results 6
+6 Results

-460 For the lidar data, we perform an extensive comparison to the manual wake identification and characterization and evaluate the accuracy of the ATS method.
+For the lidar data, we perform an extensive comparison to the manual wake identification and characterization and evaluate the accuracy of the ATS method.
 We further compare the performance of the ATS and Gaussian methods and discuss the application of the ATS method in the centerline detection.
-We show both ensemble statistics and demonstrate the methods performance on sample scans showing each of the most represented non-corrupted subsets: parallel, aligned wakes and bimodal.
+We show both ensemble statistics and demonstrate the methods' performance on sample scans showing each of the most represented non-corrupted subsets: parallel, aligned, and bimodal.